-If you want to learn more about the Telegram ICO, it could be highly advantageous to conduct thorough research using available information.
+If you want to learn more about the Telegram ICO, it would be highly advantageous to conduct thorough research using available information.
 Several articles have been published on this token sale, and its high-profile nature could easily generate additional media coverage.

 Any investors considering participating in ICOs should keep in mind that investing is inherently risky.
 As a result, performing the proper due diligence is crucial.

 - For additional information regarding current and upcoming ICOs, check out Bitcoin Market Journal’s “Upcoming Initial Coin Offerings” page, which is updated continuously to give you the most current information available on these digital token sales.

 - To stay abreast of the latest developments in the digital currency space, subscribe to Bitcoin Market Journal.